-6 Ways to Start Preparing Financially For Christmas NOW
+11 Ways to Start Saving For Christmas NOW

-Here are six simple ways to start preparing financially for Christmas now.
+Here are 11 simple ways to start saving financially for Christmas now.
 Don’t go into debt during the holiday season – you can get ready for presents and Christmas day all year long!

 One of the most dreaded things about Christmas and other holidays at that time of year (other than your in-laws coming to visit) is trying to do your holiday shopping.
 Not only are the stores crowded, but you always seem to end up spending more than you planned on unexpected requests to Santa!

 According to studies, people spend about $1,000 on Christmas gifts each year – and even more if you have children!
-The average parents spends $250-$450 per child.
-I don’t know about you, but I do not have an extra grand lying around in December, even thought we live on a $42 weekly grocery budget.
+The average parent spends $250-$450 on buying presents per child.
+I don’t know about you, but I do not have an extra grand lying around in December in my Christmas savings account, even though we live on a $42 weekly grocery Christmas budget.

-Some people are even so desperate when Christmas rolls around, they dip into their 401k’s and other retirement savings!
+Some people are even so desperate when Christmas rolls around, they dip extra cash into their 401k’s and other retirement savings!

 Please, I beg of you, do not do this!

-Instead, I am going to give you six simple ways that you can start getting ready now for the holidays!
+Instead, I am going to give you eleven holiday spending and saving for Christmas strategies that you can start getting ready now for the holidays!
 They’re stressful enough without the dread of going into debt for a toy that will never be played with again!

 Even if you try to keep gifts from overwhelming your Christmas day, you still want to get something for your loved ones.
 And the sooner, the better!
 This way you’re financially prepared when Christmas comes – you only have a few things to get.